Shahs of Sunset's Mercedes MJ Javid Mourns the Death of Her Father

 Mercedes "MJ" Javid is mourning the death of her father.

-On Friday afternoon, the Shahs of Sunset star announced Shams Javid had passed away in a moving tribute.
+On Friday afternoon, the Shahs of Sunset star announced in a moving tribute that Shams Javid had passed away.

 "It is with great regret that I share the news of my sweet father's passing.
 Although this is something extremely personal for me and it's taken some time to process, those of you who have followed my journey know how much I loved my father," she wrote on Instagram.
 "I am comforted knowing he is in a better place now."